tenancy/docs/docs/hyn/5.4/installation.md

 # Elevated database user

-Tenancy requires a system connection that allows creating new databases for her tenants.
+Tenancy requires a `system` connection that allows creating new databases for tenants.
 In order to do so, we need to have a database user with elevated permissions.